 The General Principles section of the Expense Procedure states that expenses must be, "wholly, exclusively and necessarily incurred in the performance of their duties".
-The Meals and Entertaining section of the Expense Procedure give some guidance on what is regarded as "entertaining" for business/customer entertaining and staff entertaining, and how these should be treated with regards to expense claims.
+The Meals and Entertaining section of the Expense Procedure gives some guidance on what is regarded as "entertaining" for business/customer entertaining and staff entertaining, and how these should be treated about expense claims.